PixelPlusUI-Devices/device_redmi_begonia/README.md

-Device configuration for Redmi Note 8 Pro (begonia)
+Device configuration for Redmi Note 8 Pro (begonia/in)
 ===================================================

-The Redmi Note 8 Pro (codenamed _"begonia"_) is a high-end, mid-range smartphone from Xiaomi.
+The Redmi Note 8 Pro (codenamed _"begonia/in"_) is a high-end, mid-range smartphone from Xiaomi.
 It was released in September 2019.

 | Basic                   | Spec Sheet                                                                                                                     |